taichi-dev/taichi/docs/design/llvm_sparse_runtime.md

 [`recycle()`](https://github.com/taichi-dev/taichi/blob/172cab8a57fcfc2d766fe2b7cd40af669dadf326/taichi/runtime/llvm/runtime.cpp#L672-L675) is quite straightforward.

-Before jumping into the GC system, we will also take look at the lower-level `ListManager`.
+Before jumping into the garbage collection (GC) system, we will also take look at the lower-level `ListManager`.

 ## `ListManager`: a CPU/GPU linked list